In 1945, the California Legislature created a board of directors to guide the work of State Compensation Insurance Fund.

 The Board of Directors makes sensitive decisions involving investments, marketplace competition, company solvency, fraud investigations, and other issues.

-AB1874 mandates board training, requires board members to sign financial conflict of interest statements, and provides board members $50,650 in annual compensation to help attract and retain highly qualified candidates.
+AB 1874 mandates board training, requires board members to sign financial conflict of interest statements, and provides board members $58,633 in annual compensation to help attract and retain highly qualified candidates.

-The board meets six times a year in San Francisco.
-In compliance with Bagley-Keene parts of the meetings are held in open session and the public is welcome to attend.
+The Board meets four times a year in various State Fund locations throughout the state.
+In compliance with Bagley-Keene, parts of the meetings are held in open session and the public is welcome to attend.
 State Fund will post meeting agendas on our website 10 days prior to scheduled meetings.

 André Schoorl (Acting Director – CA Department of Industrial Relations)